 When someone makes a decision to accept Jesus Christ after hearing the Gospel, he or she has the opportunity to come forward and speak with a trained Celebration counselor.

 Thomas was followed men, women, and children of all ages either wanting to give their loves to Christ for the first time or to re-dedicate their lives to Him.
-During the weekend, about 3,200 people attended the Celebration of Hope events, and more 100—including many children—made commitments to Christ.
+During the weekend, about 3,200 people attended the Celebration of Hope events, and more than 100—including many children—made commitments to Christ.

 “I wanted Him to come into my heart again,” Thomas said, in explaining why he re-dedicated his life to Christ.
 The boy shrugged off any suggestion that his example may have encouraged others to come forward after him.
 “I just did it because I don’t feel about embarrassed about Jesus.
 I love Him.”